core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Mapping DoC to DoH
 ------------------
-This document provides no specification how to map between DoC and DoH, e.g., at a CoAP-HTTP-proxy, and it is NOT RECOMMENDED.
+This document provides no specification how to map between DoC and DoH, e.g., at a CoAP-HTTP-proxy.
+In fact, such a direct mapping is NOT RECOMMENDED:
 Rewriting the FETCH method ({{sec:queries}}) and the TTL rewriting ({{sec:resp-caching}}) as specified in this draft would be non-trivial.
 It is RECOMMENDED to use a DNS forwarder to map between DoC and DoH, as would be the case for